sh0von/codevista-api/api.md

 - **Authorization:** Required (Token)
 - **Request Body:**
   - `content` (String, required): Content of the comment.
+  - `{
+  "content": "This is a comment on the snippet.
+Great code!"
+}
+`
 - **Response:**
   - Status Code: 201 Created
   - Body: Newly created comment object